uniment/Objects.jl/README.md

 When unspecified, the type tag default is `Nothing`.

-### Method Object Type Polymorphism
+### Object Type Method Polymorphism

-Methods can behave differently depending on the tag type of their caller
+Methods can behave differently depending on the tag type of their caller:

 ```julia
 traits = Object(age=0, name="", punish = let